shamshadCodes/HangmanGame/README.md

 # Hangman Game
-A classic hangman game built with JavaScript, HTML, and CSS.
+A classic hangman game built with Vanilla JavaScript, HTML, and CSS.

 ## How to play
 1. The game will randomly select a word from an array of words.
 2. The word will be represented by underscores, one for each letter.
-3. You have to guess the letters of the word by typing them in the input field and press submit.
+3. You have to guess the letters of the word by typing them in the input box.
 4. If you guess a correct letter, it will appear in the correct position.
-5. If you guess a wrong letter, you will lose a part of the man and you will have a limited number of attempts.
+5. If you guess a wrong letter, you will lose a part of the man/gallow and you will have 6 attempts to guess the word.
 6. If you guess the word before the man is fully hanged, you win.
 7. if you run out of attempts, you lose.